agentic-layer/agent-runtime-operator/README.md

 apiVersion: runtime.agentic-layer.ai/v1alpha1
 kind: AgentGateway
 metadata:
-  labels:
-    app.kubernetes.io/name: agent-runtime-operator
-    app.kubernetes.io/managed-by: kustomize
   name: agent-gateway
 spec:
-  agentGatewayClass: krakend  # Specifies the controller class to use for this gateway instance.
+  agentGatewayClassName: krakend  # Specifies the controller class to use for this gateway instance.
   replicas: 1  # Number of gateway replicas
 ```

+> **Note**: The actual implementation of the agent gateway is not part of this repository.
+The Agent Runtime Operator provides the CRDs, but the gateway functionality is implemented by separate controller operators.
+One possible implementation for KrakenD can be found here: [agent-gateway-krakend-operator](https://github.com/agentic-layer/agent-gateway-krakend-operator).

 ## End-to-End (E2E) Testing